 Dr. Capriles is an anthropological archaeologist specializing in environmental archaeology, human ecology and zooarchaeology.
 Before joining Penn State University, he was a Visiting Scholar at the University of Pittsburgh (2012-2013), a Chilean FONDECYT Postdoctoral Researcher (2013-2015) and an Assistant Professor at Universidad de Tarapacá (2015-2016).
-His research interests focus on three sets of questions: (1) how did humans adapt to the changing environmental conditions of the South American Andes and Amazonia during the late Pleistocene-early Holocene transition?
+His research is focused on three sets of questions: (1) how did humans adapt to the changing environmental conditions of the South American Andes and Amazonia during the late Pleistocene-early Holocene transition?
 (2) which specific economic and ecological processes were involved in the development of early camelid pastoralism and other food production economies? and (3) how were the economic and technological organization of subsistence-scale communities impacted by the emergence and expansion of complex polities such as the Tiwanaku and Inca states?
 To address these problems, he conducts research in Bolivia and Chile and collaborates broadly with international interdisciplinary research teams.
 He is also engaged in the preservation of cultural heritage through public outreach and the active participation of indigenous and local communities in archaeological research.

 - ANTH 432 Environmental Archaeology

 - ANTH 588 Seminar in Archaeological Method and Theory